 This easy black currant cake recipe is a simple almond-flavoured cake topped with fresh black currants, a crunchy sweet crumble topping, and sliced almonds before baking.
 The berries become jammy and thick as the fruits cook down in the oven, making the perfect simple summer berry cake.

-Typically, people use black currants as a garnish for drinks.
-They add them to cocktails, infuse simple syrups with them, and also make liqueurs.
+Typically, black currants are used as a garnish for drinks.
+They are added to cocktails, infused with simple syrups, and made into liqueurs.
 Black currants have a unique flavour with striking herbal notes.

 Garnishing cakes with berries is such an easy and fun way to adapt a dessert during the summertime, but it's important to put some thought into it before attempting it and also to proceed with caution.
 Berries in general are high in water, which means if you want to add berries to recipes BEFORE baking them, you have to factor that water that the fruit will release as the berries heat up and break down.
 Too much water can really gum up a recipe, making it unappetizing.